AdguardTeam/Scriptlets/wiki/about-scriptlets.md

     example.org#%#//scriptlet('json-prune', 'a.b', 'adpath.url.first')
     ```

+4. A property in a list of properties can be a chain of properties with wildcard in it

+    ```
+    example.org#%#//scriptlet('json-prune', 'content.*.media.src', 'content.*.media.preroll')
+    ```

-4. Call with no arguments will log the current hostname and json payload at the console
+5. Call with no arguments will log the current hostname and json payload at the console
     ```
     example.org#%#//scriptlet('json-prune')
     ```